Finding the Best Suboxone Detox Treatment

 - Read more about Rapid Detox with the Waismann Method.

 - Usually, the day after Rapid Suboxone Detox, the patient enters our exclusive Domus Retreat for recovery assistance.
-This complete and thorough care minimizes the chances of medical complications and immediate relapse.
+Moreover, this complete and thorough care minimizes the chances of medical complications and immediate relapse.

 - Our therapist David B. Livingston MA, M.F.T., has worked with opioid-dependent patients for over a decade.
 More importantly, he understands the emotional needs and vulnerability that can occur during and after detoxification.
-(As much as family and friends want to help post detox, they lack the training to assess physiological and chemical changes.)
+(Family and friends often want to help post detox, but they lack the training to assess physiological and chemical changes.)
 His assistance has helped thousands of patients successfully overcome the fear and anxiety that can lead to relapse.

 Waismann Method® is proud to say that we have one of the highest opioid detox success rates not just in the US, but also in the world.
 In conclusion, our Anesthesia Detox allows most patients to return to a productive life in a matter of days and eliminates the need to spend weeks or months in hospitals or rehab programs.